IR1SHM4N/AustralianIntelligence/AustralianHierarchalPromotionProtocol.md

 The Australian Hierarchal Promotion Protocol was created to **ensure that all users have the equal chance of achieving a specialised role in Australia.
 We believe in equality between the citizens in terms of opportunity.** It's a matter of proficiency which allows this to happen.

+In order to do this, we do not allow free ranking to occur, all citizens earn their rank accordingly.

 ###### Legally define a (Citizen) as a persons in the Australian Group as a Citizen. **NOT** a immigrant.
 With no criminal convictions.